marcglasberg/asyncredux.com/react/tutorial/the-basic-ui.md

 </TabItem>
 </Tabs>

-I'll not be including the CSS in this tutorial, but you can find the full code in the GitHub repository.
+I'll not be including the CSS in this tutorial, but you can find the full code with CSS in the GitHub repository.

 ## TodoInput

-The `TodoInput` component is a simple input field that allows the user to type a new todo item, and then press Enter or click a button to add it to the list.
+The `TodoInput` component is a simple input field that allows the user to type a new todo item, and then press `Enter` or click a button to add it to the list.

 <Tabs>
 <TabItem value="rw" label="React Web">